Matuschka: Greenpeace

-Reconstruction

-Matuschka began breast reconstruction in 2013, 22 years after her mastectomy operation, using a new system: the Brava /Fat Grafting Method, which was experimental and has not been approved by the FDA at this time.
-This procedure required 6 hospitalizations and the use of the external Brava apparatus with extensive fat grafting over a three-year period.
-The reconstruction, which started in 2013, was completed in 2016.
-CBS News Sunday Morning (with Martha Teichner) aired a special with the artist on September 23, 2013, entitled The Model and the Mastectomy.
+Painting (1970–2023)

+Although known mostly as a photographer, model, and activist, Matuschka's abstract works on paper and large canvas remain a constant and essential element of her art.
+Since the turn of the century, she has returned to abstraction, her primary art form.

 Bagit!

 A book entitled Bagit!, with an introduction by Anthony Haden-Guest and published by Hard Press Editions, was released in 2009.
 The abstract art in this book pertains to shopping bags in which the artist has removed all branding, and replaced logos and labels with fine art.
 The sex appeal of luxury products and brand name obsession is based on the gospel of consumerism: "I am what I buy", or as Matuschka puts it: "you are what you bag."

-Abstract works

-Since the turn of the century she has returned to abstraction, her primary art form.
-She credits the artist Jennifer Bartlett, who taught her to be responsible for every square inch of the surface one's working on.
-When she began studying at SVA, she switched from figurative work to abstract painting.
-"I wouldn't have discovered my main infatuation, or jazz, if not for Jennifer", the artist once wrote.